-Applicants whose primary language is not English are required to demonstrate English language proficiency for admission consideration.
-Some applicants may be eligible to receive a waiver of the English Language Proficiency requirement if they meet the criteria in the English Language Proficiency Test Waiver Policy.
-Others must submit official exam results confirming English Language Proficiency either from the Test of English as a Foreign Language Internet Based Test (TOEFL iBT) or the International English Language Testing System (IELTS Academic).
+Applicants whose primary language is not English are required to demonstrate English language proficiency either through the Test of English as a Foreign Language Internet Based Test (TOEFL iBT) or the International English Language Testing System (IELTS Academic).
+Native or near-native English speakers are eligible to receive a waiver for the English Language Proficiency exam should they meet the eligibility requirements as outlined in the English Language Proficiency Test Waiver Policy.

 Applicants should note that the UAC will consider both the officially reported total scores as well as all sub-scores at the time of application.
-Applicants who score above the English language proficiency target scores are not guaranteed admission.
-Applicants with a 67 or lower on the TOEFL iBT or 5.5 or lower on the IELTS Academic will be automatically denied.
+Applicants scoring below 68 on the TOEFL iBT or below 6 on the IELTS Academic will be automatically denied.

-For more information, refer to AUA’s undergraduate selection process and student profile webpage.

 For AUA application purposes, the TOEFL iBT/IELTS Academic scores are only valid for two years.
-Applicants must ensure that test scores are sent electronically to AUA by selecting institution code:
+Applicants must ensure that test scores are sent electronically to AUA by selecting the institution code:

 TOEFL iBT - 4151

-IELTS Academic - 40 Baghramyan Ave, Yerevan Academic.
+IELTS Academic - 40 Baghramyan Ave, Yerevan

 Applications are not considered complete until the Office of Admissions has received the English language proficiency official score reports.
-Native or near-native English speakers are eligible to receive a waiver for the English Language Proficiency exam should they meet the eligibility requirements as outlined in the English Language Proficiency Test Waiver Policy.

-1.4 See English Language Proficiency Test Waiver Policy here.

-1.5 Admissions Requirements – Math Proficiency
+B. Math Proficiency

 Applicants are required to demonstrate proficiency in mathematics at the time of application.
 Available math proficiency exams include the SAT or the ACT.
+Some applicants may be eligible to receive a math waiver.
+Refer to point 2b of Application Requirements - AUA Admissions for more details.

-Applicants must ensure official test scores are sent directly to AUA by indicating AUA’s institution code:
+For AUA application purposes, the SAT/ACT scores are only valid for three years.
+Applicants must ensure official test scores are sent directly to AUA by indicating the institution code:

 SAT – 7257